 GenFed Financial Credit Union is a not-for-profit financial institution that serves areas of Ohio, Illinois, and Indiana.
 We are owned by our account holders (also called members) and we exist for their benefit.
 Credit unions don’t have stockholders like banks and are able to return any profits to the members in the form of better rates, lower fees and increased services.

-Our mission is to consistently wow every member/owner with superior service.
+Our mission, ‘Better than a bank; so amazing you tell your friends’ is something we strive for every day we open the doors.
 With GenFed, you can count on getting the best products, services, rates and service.
 Plus, we offer convenient access to your money and account information!

 We’ve had our members’ best interests at heart for more than 75 years.